 My first chapter will focus on addressing the knowledge gap in ecological forecasting regarding how best to forecast water quality.
 I will produce hindcasts and near-term iterative forecasts of phytoplankton in a drinking water reservoir using both an empirical and a process-based approach.
-Model performance will be assessed by a suite of metrics addressing both the ability of the model to capture overall dynamics, as well as extreme events.
+Model performance will be assessed by a suite of metrics addressing both the ability of the model to capture overall phytoplankton? dynamics, as well as extreme events (blooms).
 My work will specifically address the following questions:

-Question 1: How well can an empirical model and a process-based model hindcast observed chlorophyll dynamics?
+Question 1: How well can an empirical model vs. a process-based model hindcast observed chlorophyll dynamics?

-Question 2: How well can an empirical model and a process-based model forecast near-term chlorophyll-a dynamics over a 16-day period (assessed through quantified uncertainties of a probabilistic forecast compared to observed dynamics)?
+Question 2: How well can an empirical model and a process-based model forecast near-term chlorophyll-a dynamics over a 16-day period (assessed through comparing quantified uncertainties of a probabilistic forecast with observed dynamics)?

 Question 3: What information does an ensemble model approach provide for chlorophyll forecasting that cannot be explained from a single-model approach?
+Or what about, “Does an ensemble model approach improve the success of chlorophyll/phyto/WQ forecasts vs. single-model approach?” (wordsmithed)

-This Chapter 1 will thus span the field of applied and basic forecasting science by: 1) informing managers and decision-makers about which variables are most important for routine monitoring and management of water quality in the face of land use and climate change, 2) providing essential information to the freshwater research community regarding modeling approaches to forecasting water quality, and 3) expanding the scientific field of ecological forecasting that will guide forecasting applications across many different ecosystems.
+Chapter 1 will thus span the field of applied and basic forecasting science by: 1) informing managers and decision-makers about which variables are most important for routine monitoring and management of water quality in the face of land use and climate change, 2) providing essential information to the freshwater research community regarding modeling approaches to forecasting water quality, and 3) expanding the scientific field of ecological forecasting that will guide forecasting applications across many different ecosystems.

 Methods